jackparsonss/Automation-Scripts/README.md

 ###### GetMediumArticles.py
 - When this command is run it generates the top articles of given medium.com publications and writes them to my daily note in my obsidian note taking vault for me to look at every morning

+###### Morning.py
+- Takes advantage of GetMediumArticles.py to open all apps I use in the morning and finishes by opening up my obsidian daily vault to a new daily note where it then gets filled with medium article links